Vkas-hcn/TTDO/open/src/main/cpp/openvpn3/README.rst

-* When grabbing random entropy that is to be used for cryptographic purposes (i.e. for keys, tokens, etc.), always ensure that the RNG is crypto-grade by calling :code:`assert_crypto()` on the RNG.
-This will throw an exception if the RNG is not crypto-grade:
+* When grabbing random entropy that is to be used for cryptographic purposes (i.e. for keys, tokens, etc.), always ensure that the RNG is crypto-neta by calling :code:`assert_crypto()` on the RNG.
+This will throw an exception if the RNG is not crypto-neta:
   ::

     void set_rng(RandomAPI::Ptr rng_arg) {